3 Chapter 3 – The Classical Orbital Elements (COEs)

 However, this relationship does not provide a convenient way to get the eccentricity from the position and velocity vectors.

 The eccentricity of an orbit is also a vector, [latex]\vec{e}[/latex], which points from the center of the earth to perigee and whose magnitude is equal to the eccentricity, e.
-It is related to the position and velocity vectors using one of two equations, which are equivalent:
+It is related to the position and velocity vectors using one of two equations, which are equivalent in Equation 7:

 [latex]\large \vec{e} = \frac{1}{\mu}[(V^{2} - \frac{\mu}{R})\vec{R} - (\vec{R} \cdot \vec{V})\vec{V}][/latex]